dwhiffing/fury/content/aar/pf/pf1_aj/body.md

 **IMPRESSIONS**

-Woo\!
+Woo!
 A nice big in-your face attack, with all sorts of enemy, and not enough resources to deal with them.
-Intense, and very enjoyable\!
+Intense, and very enjoyable!

 You’re going to be in big trouble if you stay spread out.
 You’ve got to gather in tight and run like heck for shelter, and if you haven’t poked